01 BUY IMPROVE

 Managing environmental performance

-We are committed to ensuring that good environmental governance directly impacts the highest level of our businesses’ executive decision-making, where it can have the most impact.
-In line with our decentralised model, our businesses are charged with identifying, monitoring and managing the environmental risks that affect their operating and market environments.
+We are committed to implementing environmental management systems to ensure that good environmental governance directly impacts the highest level of our businesses’ executive decision-making, where it can have the most impact.
+In line with our decentralised model, our businesses are charged with identifying, monitoring and managing their environmental performance, along with the environmental risks that affect their operating and market environments.

 Each business has frameworks in place for identifying principal risks and opportunities appropriate to that business, including climate-related risks.
 Each business’s executive management team regularly reviews the significant climate-related issues, risks and opportunities related to their business.
-These reviews consider the level of climate-related risk that the business is prepared to take in pursuit of its business strategy and the effectiveness of management controls in place to mitigate climate-related risk.
+These reviews recognise both the physical and transition risks related to climate-change, and consider the level of climate-related risk that the business is prepared to take in pursuit of its business strategy and the effectiveness of management controls in place to mitigate climate-related risk.
 In 2020, each of the businesses carried out a climate change risk assessment, covering 88%(1) of the Group’s operations in total.
 Any identified material risks are discussed with the Melrose senior management team and escalated to the Board where necessary.

-With Melrose support, each business invests in and implements appropriate systems and processes to manage their impact on the environment, and continually reviews these in line with evolving best practices.
+With Melrose support, each business invests in and implements appropriate systems and processes to use energy more efficiently, and manage their impact on the environment, and continually reviews these in line with evolving best practices.
 At the end of 2020, 131 (81%) sites across our businesses were certified to ISO 14001 standard, and 26 sites (16%) had achieved ISO 50001

 certification, in recognition of the businesses’ strong focus on ensuring an efficient and sustainable use and management of energy.